 Here, we explore (In Detail) the intricacies of the reasons why some artists prefer to varnish their artwork while why the others don't.
 Sharing our expert tips and the points to keep in mind before coating, we'll also throw some light on a couple of types of varnishes and the surface that best suits them.

 Firstly, Can you varnished all the types of finished painting surfaces?

-Well, the answer is yes as well as no. You can but should you?
+Well, the answer is yes as well as no. You can, but should you?
 Acrylic and oil paintings can and should be varnished for preservation and aesthetically appealing outcomes.
 You cannot varnish watercolor or gouache paintings and drawings as effectively.
-For starters, these paints have a tendency to imbibe the varnish and this shall lead to discoloration and permanent alteration in the color scheme of your artwork.
+For starters, these paints tend to imbibe the varnish and this shall lead to discoloration and permanent alteration in the color scheme of your artwork.
 Also, if you are looking for a removable varnish, an isolation coat before applying another varnishing layer works well with acrylic paints.
-Varnishing on a fully dried oil painting surface is also removable while there is no way to remove varnish from gouache and watercolor paintings.
+Varnishing on a fully dried oil painting surface is also removable while there is no way to remove varnish from gouache and watercolor paintings .

 Reasons why Artists varnish their work